-In external perimeter treated zone should be a minimum of 150 mm wide, a minimum of 80 mm deep nd extend not less than 50 mm below the lowest point where the construction below grade could allow oncealed termite ingress (or not less than 50 mm below the top of the footing where the building fabric add allow operand termite ingress).
+An external perimeter treated zone should be a minimum of 150 mm wide, a minimum of 80 mm deep and extend not less than 50 mm below the lowest point where the construction below grade could allow concealed termite ingress (or not less than 50 mm below the top of the footing where the building fabric could allow concealed termite ingress)

-could allow concealed termite ingress).
 Application considerations should reflect the installation of vertical barrier-type treatments.
-Application considerations should reflect the instantation of ventical partiel-type readments.

 Foam carriers may be useful in ensuring that a more even distribution is achieved.
 However it is important that the foam application be calibrated to ensure that adequate amounts of PROTHOR formulation are applied, depending on the type of foaming application.
-Where we foam is used as a means of assisting delivery of a horizontal or vertical treated zone under concrete the horizontal or vertical barrier-type requirements in terms of volume of PROTHOR dilution used must be met.
+Where wet foam is used as a means of assisting delivery of a horizontal or vertical treated zone under concrete the horizontal or vertical barrier-type requirements in terms of volume of PROTHOR dilution used must be met.

 Mix the appropriate concentration of PROTHOR in water and add the manufacturer's recommended quantity of foam agent (see table below for foaming recommendations).
-Apply sufficient volume of PROTHOR com-lange or is combination with linuid exiting to provide a continuous treated zone at the recommended rate alone or in combination with liquid solution to provide a continuous treated zone at the recommended rate.
+Apply sufficient volume of PROTHOR foam alone or in combination with liquid solution to provide a continuous treated zone at the recommended rate.